UK Stocks-Factors to watch on Aug. 8

-LONDON, Aug 8 (Reuters) - Britain’s FTSE 100 futures contract fell 0.6 percent on Friday, with the cash market also set for a weaker open, as global equity markets slid after U.S. President Barack Obama said he had authorized air strikes in Iraq.
+LONDON, Aug 8 (Reuters) - Britain’s FTSE 100 index is seen opening down by 45 points, or 0.7 percent, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down by 38.79 points, or 0.6 percent, at 6,597.37 points on Thursday, its lowest close since April 16, meaning it has fallen more than 3 percent since a peak seen at the end of July.